"We agreed that Russian Jaegers would have no ejection system. They win or die.

 - Some early versions of both German and Russian tanks did not have a hatch for the radioman, forcing him to try and escape via the driver's hatch.
 If the tank caught fire, this usually resulted in the radioman's death.
-Additionally, Russian tank crews accused of cowardice would often have their hatches padlocked for their next battle; either they fought and survived to get back out, or they died with their tank, though this story is often dismissed as an enemy propaganda.

 - German U-Boats were dubbed "iron coffins" by some.
 If a sub was sunk, there was no chance of survival for the crew, and they would be entombed in the hull at the bottom of the sea, hence the name.
 Even if the crewmen somehow managed to get out of the U-Boat before it was completely submerged, if any of the electric cell banks necessary for underwater operation were breached the battery acid inside would render the nearby water toxic enough that anyone would be as a corpse by the time they could be plucked out of the waves.